filipholec/devops-workflow/lekce01.md

  * Petr Skyva

 ## Education process
-In addition to webinar course, you'll have online course
+In addition to webinar course, you'll have several online courses to revise your

 You are encouraged to ask questions on our [Slack workspace]().

 ## Icebreaker - Task at the beginning
 We should get to know each other a bit more.
+We've created an API that you can call and send a request with data about you.

-Create a `curl` command to our API with 2 sentences about you and what you expect from this course.
-After 5 minutes, we'll go through the
+> **TASK:** Create a `curl` command to our API with 2 sentences about you and what you expect from this course.
+After 5 minutes, we'll go through the submissions

 ## What is DevOps
 There are many definitions of what does the term DevOps mean, since it can be ambiguous and when you ask 10 different people, each might come up with their own explanation.